Take the time to say thank you

 - “Thank you for inspiring others on the team with your co-operative approach.”

-The Thank You Scheme enables managers to give gifts or arrange events for their team members with the approval of their Thank You Scheme Approver.
+The current Managers' Thank You Scheme enables managers to give gifts or arrange events for their team members with the approval of their Thank You Scheme Approver.

-Giving gifts or holding celebratory events should be reserved for occasions where a manager feels the actions of an individual or a team are worthy of being singled out .
-They will need to have done something really special - for example; pulled out all the stops to achieve a task, or consistently gone that extra mile.
-A gift is a small token of appreciation and should take into account what the member of staff would enjoy.
-Examples may include:
+Giving gifts or holding celebratory events are for those special occasions where a manager feels the actions of an individual or a team are worthy of being singled out.
+It's for when staff have done something above and beyond - for example: pulled out all the stops to achieve a task, or consistently gone that extra mile.
+A gift is a token of appreciation and should take into account what the member of staff would enjoy.
+Gifts may range from a few pounds upwards, but should not exceed a maximum of £100 and should be allocated to i/e code 4034 Thank You Scheme costs.
+Why not consider......

 - Gift vouchers